Tensile and compressive strain tuning of a Kondo lattice

-and calculate the energy shift between the two lowest CEF doublets.
-To be noted, there will be no energy gap splitting due to Yb’s Kramers nature, but only shifts of the doublet energy levels.
-Here, $\epsilon_{xx} = +0.001$ corresponds to 0.1\% of tensile strain and the magnetoelastic coupling constant $g_{xx}$ is chosen to be 40 K. As a reference, the magnetoelastic coupling of YbPtBi is estimated to be around 10 K~\cite{gati2023elastocaloric}.
-In a typical single ion compound TmSb, the coupling is of the order of 20-25~K, estimated from ultrasound measurements~\cite{Luthi2005}.
-The magnetoelastic coupling of YRS would possibly sit within a similar range, therefore, 40 K is chosen to avoid any underestimation of the strain effect on the relevant CEF states.
-The result of the model calculation is shown in Fig.~\ref{figure5}(a).
-Importantly, both CEF splittings $\Delta_1$ and $\Delta_2$ change only very slightly with tensile strain along the [100] direction.
-This is similar to YbPtBi, where a strain of 1\% only leads to a CEF energy change of 1~K~\cite{gati2023elastocaloric}.
+We define the energy gap between the ground state and the first excited state as $\Delta_1 = E'_0-E_0$ where $E_0$ ($E'_0$) is the unperturbed energy of the ground state doublet (first excited doublet), and the energy gap after introducing the first-order perturbation as $\Delta_1^{(1)} = E'-E$.
+The energy gap between the first and the second excited doublet with (without) perturbation $\Delta_2^{(1)}$ ($\Delta_2$) can be defined in a similar manner.

+Magnetoelastic coupling constants can be determined by measurements of the ultrasound velocity.
+For YRS there exist to the best of our knowledge no such data yet, likely because available thin crystal plates are not suitable for such experiments.
+As a reference, we discuss values of other Yb-based Kondo lattices.
+For YbPtBi, it is estimated to be around 10 K~\cite{gati2023elastocaloric}, while for YbCo$_2$Zn$_{20}$ and YbRh$_2$Zn$_{20}$, the fitting of ultrasound data yielded 1 K \cite{Nakanishi_2009} and 131 K \cite{Nakanishi_Rh_2009} for the largest modes, respectively.
+Obviously, the magnetoelastic coupling can vary substantially even for materials with the same crystal structure and similar magnetic ions.
+We thus used a value of 131 K to minimize the risk of underestimating magnetoelastic coupling to the best of our ability.
+The result of the model calculation indicates that both $\Delta_1 ^{(1)}$ and $\Delta_2 ^{(1)}$ are only shifted around $1 \%$ with respect to the unperturbed $\Delta _1$ and $\Delta _2$, respectively, for strain $\epsilon_{xx}$ up to $\pm 0.2\%$.
+The small shift of the CEF energy justifies our approximation based on first-order perturbation.
 For YRS, such a minute variation of the excitation energies cannot explain the significant shift of the maximum temperature of the electrical resistance, which thus can indeed be related to the strain-induced change of the Kondo temperature.